 No. You cannot make a claim through both accounts for the same expense.
 This is called double-dipping.
 If you are reimbursed from your LPFSA, you cannot file a claim from your HSA (and vice versa).

 One spending tip is to exhaust your LPFSA funds first before using your HSA.
-You can carryover all unused HSA funds, whereas the LPFSA only allows a carryover of up to $550; the remaining LPFSA balance would be lost if not spent.
+You can carryover all unused HSA funds, whereas the LPFSA only allows a carryover of up to $570.
+Any remaining LPFSA balance would be lost if you don’t spend it.

 Dependent Care FSA

-The other type of FSA that you can have with an HSA is not healthcare related: a dependent care FSA, also known as a Dependent Care Assistance Plan (DCAP).
+The other type of FSA that you can have with an HSA is a dependent care FSA, also known as a Dependent Care Assistance Plan (DCAP).

 A dependent care FSA can be used for pay for the cost of care for dependents under age 13.
 You can also pay for care for dependents who cannot look after themselves while you’re at work or school (such as an elderly parent or child with disabilities).